openSUSE:KDE Patch Annotation Policy

-Each Patch or diff in KDE packages should have a comment header, consisting of one or more of the following headers.
+Each Patch or diff in KDE and Qt packages needs a comment header, consisting of the following headers.
 Formatting should be exact, to make scripted analysis possible.
 Avoid extra whitespace around ':', case should not matter.

 Subject: <one line summary of the patch>

 One line summary what the patch does. if more information is needed, it can be put anywhere else in a non-formatted line, as a regular patch comment

 From: Full Name (<email address>, optional)